thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 title: [Scriptability]
 last_updated: 6/29/2020
-summary: "Use Scriptability to export Worksheets, Views, Pinboards, and Answers in a human-readable format."
+summary: "Use Scriptability to export and import Worksheets, Views, Pinboards, and Answers in a human-readable format."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---